Waleed Abdelhafez, MD

 Salina Mostajabian, MD

-Salina Mostajabian is a pediatrician who specializes in adolescent health, and currently works at People’s Community Clinic North location.
-She is passionate about serving adolescents in our community and advocating for their wellbeing.
+Dr. Salina Mostajabian is a pediatrician specializing in adolescent health at People’s Community Clinic’s North location.
+She is deeply passionate about caring for teens in Central Texas and advocating for their physical, emotional, and social well-being.

 Saloni Naik, MD